beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

 ## Transferring Ownership of a Dataset to Another Specify User

 At any time in the above process it may be useful to transfer ownership of the dataset to another user.
 This may be because they will continue to work on it, or they may be asked to review it before the data is uploaded to the database.
 To transfer ownership of a dataset you are working on to another user click `Tools` to the right of the dataset name, then `Change Owner`.
-Then, select the user that you wish to transfer the dataset to.
+Select the user that you wish to transfer the dataset to.

 !!! quote ""